hauselin/ollama-r/paper/paper.md

 # Summary

 Large language models (LLMs) have transformed natural language processing and AI applications across numerous domains.
-While cloud-based LLMs are common, locally deployed models offer distinct advantages in reproducibility, data privacy, security, and customization. `ollamar` is an R package that provides interface to Ollama, enabling researchers and data scientists to seamlessly integrate locally-hosted LLMs into their R workflows.
+While cloud-based LLMs are common, locally deployed models offer distinct advantages in reproducibility, data privacy, security, and customization. `ollamar` is an R package that provides an interface to Ollama, enabling researchers and data scientists to integrate locally-hosted LLMs into their R workflows seamlessly.
 It implements a consistent API design that aligns with other programming languages and follows established LLM usage conventions.
-It further distinguishes itself by offering flexible output formats, and easy management of conversation history. `ollamar` is maintained on GitHub and available through the Comprehensive R Archive Network (CRAN), where it regularly undergoes comprehensive continuous integration testing across multiple platforms.
+It further distinguishes itself by offering flexible output formats and easy management of conversation history. `ollamar` is maintained on GitHub and available through the Comprehensive R Archive Network (CRAN), where it regularly undergoes comprehensive continuous integration testing across multiple platforms.

 # State of the Field